DymuX17/Library-in-CS/README.md

 # Book Library

 The project is written in C# language to manage library.
-It has adding, deleting books and listing info connected with the books.
+It allow to add, delete books and list info connected with the books.

 # Functionalities: